-Newborns and young infants can't lift their heads well, so can get stuck in a position that blocks their breathing, called smothering or suffocation.
+Newborns and infants can't lift their heads well.
+So they can get stuck in a position that blocks their breathing, called smothering or suffocation.
 Young children have better head control, but still have a small risk of smothering too.

-- Always lay an infant down on their back on a firm mattress.
+- Infants should always be placed on their back on a firm mattress for sleep.

 - Never place an infant on soft surfaces such as comforter, fluffy rug, or soft mattress.

 - Don't put an infant to sleep on an adult bed, couch, or other soft surface.

 - Infants should not share a bed with other children or adults.
 Bed-sharing can cause a baby to be smothered.

 - Never put an infant down on a mattress covered with plastic.